 - Crush Injuries and Organ Damage – Pedestrians who are hit and run over in parking lots may suffer serious internal injuries

-Who is Liable in a Parking Lot or Parking Garage Accident?
+Who Is to Blame in a Parking Lot or Garage Accident?

 Questions that Help Determine Fault in Parking Lot Accidents